Devolutions/doc/docs/en/hub/dwl/using-devolutions-web-login/using-dwl-with-hub-business/retrieve-credentials-hub-business.md

 This section is based on the {{ en.DWL }} configuration steps from the [previous section](#settings).
 We highly recommend that you follow them before going forward, as some features may differ between your experience and what is shown below.
 {% endsnippet %}

-Credentials can be retrieved from {{ en.DHUBB }} automatically or manually via {{ en.DWL }}.
+Credentials can be retrieved from {{ en.DHUBB }} automatically or manually via the {{ en.DWL }}.
 Follow the steps from the section that best suits your needs:

 * [Automatically retrieving credentials](#automatically-retrieving-credentials)
 * [Manually retrieving credentials](#manually-retrieving-credentials)